Do the Digit Insurance

 Are you looking for easy-to-access healthcare benefits in rural settings?
 Then, stick with this article to find out all about NRHM and ways to utilise its facilities!

-What Is the National Rural Health Mission (NRHM)?
+What is the National Rural Health Mission (NRHM)?

 Its long-term goal is to provide a fully-functional and decentralised health delivery system.
 It also aims to provide inter-sectoral convergence at all levels to ensure health determinants such as education, nutrition, sanitation, water, social equality, and others.

-What Are the Objectives of the National Rural Health Mission (NRHM)?
+Objectives of the National Rural Health Mission

 The primary objectives of NRHM focus on the overall government vision to help citizens access affordable healthcare facilities.
 Outcomes of NRHM have hardly changed with amendments to the 12th plan.
 Therefore, the following National Rural Health Mission objectives are primary to its long-term vision.